NSS-Day-Cohort-66/server-side-python-curriculum/book-1-oop/chapters/CC_INHERITANCE.md

 So, if feeding a llama is an action unique to a llama, you might decide that the key is to define a method directly on **`Llama`** to describe the action of feeding a llama.
 And you'd be right!

-And that function's behavior could be
+And that function's behavior could be...
 ```py
 print(f'on {date.today()}, {self.name} had "Rockytop" sung to it so it would eat its {self.food}')
 ```